viiiprock/You-Dont-Know-JS/up & going/ch2.md

 a === b;		// false
 ```

-Trong việc so sánh `a == b`, JS notices that the types do not match, so it goes through an ordered series of steps to coerce one or both values to a different type until the types match, where then a simple value equality can be checked.
+Trong việc so sánh `a == b`, JS nhận thấy rằng kiểu không trùng khớp, nên nó
+notices that the types do not match, so it goes through an ordered series of steps to coerce one or both values to a different type until the types match, where then a simple value equality can be checked.

 If you think about it, there's two possible ways `a == b` could give `true` via coercion.
 Either the comparison could end up as `42 == 42` or it could be `"42" == "42"`.
 So which is it?